Golf Tutorials

 Final Thoughts

-Getting your club length right is one of the easiest ways to build a more consistent, repeatable golf swing from the ground up.
-By starting with static measurements like your height and wrist-to-floor number, and then paying attention to dynamic feedback from how you strike the ball, you can dial in equipment that truly fits your body instead of fighting against it.
+Getting your club length right is one of the simplest ways to build a more consistent, repeatable golf swing from the ground up.
+By starting with static measurements like your height and wrist-to-floor measurement, and then paying attention to dynamic feedback from how you strike the ball, you can tailor your equipment to fit your body perfectly rather than fighting against it.

 Other posts you might like